 4.1 Performance of the devices

-A large number of samples have been fabricated with CCWD step process, where the amount of used solution ranged from 10 to 20 l while annealing temperature was optimized at 200°C. Also, optimization of both CdCl2 treatment and CCWD step were done together in order to achieve the best combination in terms of performance.
+A large number of samples have been fabricated with CCWD step process, where the amount of used solution ranged from 10 to 20 l (pure methanol is also added to improve uniformity) while annealing temperature was optimized at 200°C. Also, optimization of both CdCl2 treatment and CCWD step were done together in order to achieve the best combination in terms of performance.
 In this way more than 50 samples, with 10 solar cells each of 0.13 cm2 were produced with the new step process.

 These devices have been compared with samples using either a 2 nm or 0.1 nm VE-Cu contacting process.
 This last one has a very similar copper quantity of the CCWD cells, but deposited by vacuum evaporation and without chlorine.
 In order to avoid the performance degradation effects due to copper diffusion, one option could be to minimise the amount of copper applied, but this would reduce the performance, due to lower CdTe doping and to a higher back contact barrier.